-Video mode

-This button lets you change the video mode used by Enigma.
-Enigma does not switch the video mode immediately, but waits until you return to the main menu.
+In fullscreen mode, this is the screen resolution (video mode) Enigma tries to use.
+Enigma does not switch the video mode immediately, but waits until you leave or change the page of the options menu.
+You cannot change resolution from the game menu.